 We again build a lower-fidelity representation of $\phi(\mathbf{x})$, denoted as $\eta(\mathbf{x},\mathbf{t})$, using four fidelity parameters $\mathbf{t} = (t_1, \cdots, t_4)$ via piecewise grid interpolation.
 Similar to before, we use MaxPro designs (with $n=50$ design points) over both input and fidelity parameters, with a range of $[0.2,0.5]$ for each fidelity parameter.
 The same emulator models are compared as before, and the experiment is replicated 20 times over $N = \text{1,000}$ random testing points.

 Figure~\ref{fig:currin_park_results} (right) shows the boxplots of testing MSEs and a scatterplot of empirical coverage rates against MSEs for the compared models, with Table \ref{tab:currin_park} (right) reporting its average MSEs and coverage ratios.
-One extreme outlier for the standard GP model is excluded in the scatterplot for better visualization.
 We see again that the proposed CONFIG model outperforms its competitors by a noticeable margin in terms of MSE, which affirms the value of embedding prior information on the conglomerate multi-fidelity simulator within a carefully constructed non-stationary kernel.
 For coverage ratios, all five models yield lower coverage rates than for the Currin function; this may be due to the increasing challenge of UQ for extrapolation in a higher-dimensional setting.
 Despite this, CONFIG (with both Kernel 1 and 2) maintains comparable coverage to TWY and higher coverage than the standard GP.